rust-lang-ja/book-ja/src/ch00-00-introduction.md

 <!--
 An important part of the process of learning Rust is learning how to read the error messages the compiler displays: these will guide you toward working code.
-As such, we’ll provide many examples of code that doesn’t compile along with the error message the compiler will show you in each situation.
+As such, we’ll provide many examples that don't compile along with the error message the compiler will show you in each situation.
 Know that if you enter and run a random example, it may not compile!
 Make sure you read the surrounding text to see whether the example you’re trying to run is meant to error.
 In most situations, we’ll lead you to the correct version of any code that doesn’t compile.
 -->

 <!--